 Onyx

-Onyx isn't a traditional izakaya, but it really captures the spirit of sharing, blending exquisite French gastronomy with Japanese inspiration.
-Chef Nassim Kouta creates delicate, precise, and visually stunning dishes in a contemporary setting highlighted by a spectacular onyx wall.
-With marinated fish, pickled vegetables, and subtly distilled ponzu or yuzu sauces, every bite is crafted to perfection.
-It's an elegant, hybrid, and surprising experience.
+Onyx is not your traditional izakaya, but it captures the spirit of sharing, blending French gourmet cuisine with Japanese inspiration.
+Chef Nassim Kouta creates refined, precise, and visually stunning dishes in a chic setting accentuated by a spectacular onyx wall.
+Marinated fish, pickled vegetables, and subtly distilled ponzu or yuzu sauces make each bite a true delight.
+It’s an elegant, hybrid, and surprising experience!

 Voir cette publication sur Instagram